shivaramakrishna99/shivaramakrishna99.github.io/content/index.md

 ### Now

-I am also a Teaching Assistant for *Prof. Terry Sejnowski* in his *Computational Systems Neurobiology* Course.
+I am also a Teaching Assistant to *Prof. Terry Sejnowski* in his *Computational Systems Neurobiology* Course.

 ---